thwerks/NodeJS-Home-Assistant-Framework/README.md

 * Its primarily designed to work with flow meters (of any size) for monitoring and safe operation.
 Though the flow meter is options, the pressure transducer for tank level detection or for pressure tank level is required at the moment, Other configurations may be included later or if there was the need.
 * Tank levels are sent back to HA in percentage readout as dependent upon user configurations
-* Start and stop levels, flow rate and meter lamba, and all pertinent settings are user configurable.
+* Start and stop levels, flow rate and meter lamda, and all pertinent settings are user configurable.
 * Flow meters are sent back to HA for last hour and 24 hours average